fpereiro/gotoB/tutorial/tutorial.md

 Servers are the solution to this problem.
 But what is a server?

 A server is a device (more specifically, a computer), that is constantly on and connected to the internet.
-In other words, a computer that is always on and always connected.
-Unless a server is undergoing temporary maintenance, and assuming it doesn't crash, it will always be ready to operate.
+In other words, it is a a computer that is always on and always connected.
+Unless it is undergoing temporary maintenance, and assuming it didn't malfunction, a server will always be ready to operate.

 An application can store its data on a server.
 Going back to our todo list example, whenever you add or remove an item from the list, the app can send the entire todo list to the server instructing it to keep a copy of the list.